wovue/focus-trap/README.md

 ## Features

-* The focus trap automatically activates in ready hook (by default, though this can be changed).
+* The focus trap automatically activates on ready hook (by default, though this can be changed).
-* The focus trap automatically deactivates in destroyed hook.
+* The focus trap automatically deactivates on destroyed hook.
 * The focus trap can be activated and deactivated, paused and unpaused via props.

 ## Getting Started